Are you befuddled by brain fog?

 If you have food allergies or sensitivities, brain fog may develop after eating certain foods.
 Possible culprits include:

 If you notice brain fog while taking medication, talk with your doctor.
 Brain fog may be a known side effect of the drug.
-Lowering your dosage or switching to another drug may improve your symptoms.
+Lowering your dosage or switching to another drug may improve your signs.
 Brain fog can also occur after cancer treatments.

 6. Medical conditions

 Medical conditions associated with inflammation, fatigue, or changes in blood glucose level can also cause mental fatigue.
-For example, brain fog is a symptom of chronic fatigue syndrome, which involves persistent fatigue for longer than six months.
+For example, brain fog is a sign of chronic fatigue syndrome, which involves persistent fatigue for longer than six months.
 People who have fibromyalgia may experience similar fogginess on a daily basis.
 Other conditions that may cause brain fog include anaemia, depression, diabetes and dehydration.

-For example, if you’re anaemic, iron supplements may increase your production of red blood cells and reduce the fog.
+If you’re anaemic, iron supplements may increase your production of red blood cells and reduce the fog.

 If you’re diagnosed with an autoimmune disease, your doctor may recommend a corticosteroid or other medication to reduce inflammation or suppress the immune system.